-However, as the non profit sector experiences broad and long lasting impacts in the face of COVID and struggles for survival, their ability to ‘do and advocate’ is significantly reduced.
+However, as the non-profit sector experiences broad and long lasting impacts in the face of COVID and struggles for survival, their ability to ‘do and advocate’ is significantly reduced.
 These circumstances reveal two major gaps: advocacy for the sector itself (see our last post) and advocacy for structural and systems change as plans for recovery are developed.
 Foundations are needed here, right now, as agents of change.
-Here’s some ideas for foundations to think about:
+Here are some ideas for foundations to think about:

 - See yourselves as change agents, not just funders and stewards of legacies and endowments.
 What is being called for right now, in this time, and how can you strive to create real and structural changes to economies, inequalities and communities?